Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 ### Over-Engineering for Other Use Cases

 In CX, it is discouraged to write code which can only be used by a single customer.
-Its preferred to write code which leans towards more generic, covering a particular domain, while allowing configuration changes for specific customers.
+It's preferable to write code which leans towards generic, covering a particular domain, while allowing configuration changes for specific customers.

 For this reason, the following design decisions were made:

-* The Lambda would be configured using a combination of lambda environment variables and JSON configuration.
+* The Lambda would be configured using a combination of Lambda environment variables and JSON configuration.
 The JSON configuration was to be stored in **AWS S3**.
 The environment variables contained the path to the configuration file.